dgvirtual/bonfire2-pages-module/README.md

 You should have a Codeigniter 4 installation with  Bonfire 2 installed (refer to Bonfire 2 docs to learn how to do that).

-1. Check that your `app/Config/Bonfire.php` file includes this location of the Modules:
+1. Check that your `app/Config/Bonfire.php` file includes this location of the Modules (it should, unless you changed something):

     ```
     public $appModules = [